 We have implemented a policy stating that all yards used by the company need to sign our Counterparty Code of Conduct.
-In 2023 much time has been spent on building internal awareness within our purchasing department about potential risk areas and our obligations.
+In 2024 much time has been spent on building internal awareness within our technical and purchasing departments about potential risk areas and our obligations.
 Additionally, the purchasing department has designated one representative to actively participate in workshops and meetings arranged within the Future Proof initiative.

-In 2023 we integrated human rights and working conditions in our selection process for yards.
+Human rights and working conditions are integrated in our selection process for yards.
 In this process all yards considered for agreements are asked to provide documentation that sufficient policies and process within human rights and decent working conditions are in place.

 For all shipyards we have a policy for performing audits before entering into an agreement.
-For this purpose, our HSEQ department has developed a Subcontractors Checklist that incorporates issues related to management systems, human rights, labor rights, health and safety policies, environmental policies, non-discrimination, anti-corruption, and anti-bribing.
+For this purpose, our HSEQ department has developed a Subcontractors Checklist that incorporates issues related to management systems, human rights, labour rights, health and safety policies, environmental policies, non-discrimination, anti-corruption, and anti-bribing.
 The audits are carried out as interviews with the supplier's Management, and workers within production, HR and HSEQ.

-If required, we use Export Norway as an advisor based on their audits of yards used by the Company.
+One some occasions, we use Export Norway as an advisor based on their audits of yards used by the Company.